 Time is allowed (18 hours or more) for the soil improvers and seeds to move partially through the digestive tract, so that they are deposited later in the manure in the area to be treated.
 Stock could be enticed to spend time, concentrated together, in the target area, by placing particularly palatable fodder in the area (or they could be fenced in, usually with electric fences, or manually herded).
 The treatment time could be hours for large numbers of densely mobbed livestock, but a day or two would provide more time for seeds and soil improvers to pass through the animals and be deposited in manure on the ground in the targeted area.

-Some examples or possibilities of areas that could be treated could include high ground/the tops of hills/mountains, or a strip on the contour, an eroded gully (see article above), river banks, or perhaps to form a windbreak, living fence, strip of fodder trees, a wildlife corridor, corners of fields that are easy and cheap to fence, etc. The livestock are then given more fodder with improvers and seeds, and moved to treat another area, and so on.
+Some examples or possibilities of areas that could be treated with the ADS could include high ground/the tops of hills/mountains, or a strip horizontally on the contour, an eroded gully (see article above), river banks, or perhaps to form a windbreak, living fence, strip of fodder trees, a wildlife corridor, corners of fields that are easy and cheap to fence, etc. The livestock are then given more fodder with improvers and seeds, and moved to treat another area, and so on.

 Vegetation should be given time to establish (livestock and grazing/browsing wildlife need to be excluded), to a point where it can cope with being browsed/grazed again, which could be as little as four months for grasses and herbaceous legumes in the wet tropics, and as much as five years or more for trees in drier and/or colder climates.